Predict+Optimize Problem in Renewable Energy Scheduling: Introduction

-Because optimization and forecasting are both difficult problems in their own right, the combined complexity of Predict+Optimize models in the literature may not be applicable to real-world problems.
-It may be that the combined problem requires simply specified problem instances, or that computation time is prohibitively long.
-Realistic problems require both a real-world data set and complex optimization.
-In this regard, we see a lack of problems from which to systematically determine the state of the art in this field of research.
-Competitions are a good way to establish standard benchmark problems.
-However, we are aware of only one competition in this area, the ``ICON Challenge on Forecasting and Scheduling,'' hosted in 2016.
+Competitions are an effective way to establish standard benchmark problems.
+With a monetary prize as an incentive, participants are motivated to deliver the best-performing solutions while pushing the boundaries of innovation to gain an edge over others.
+In the context of energy management, for example there is ``The Citylearn Challenge'', a competition series that has been hosted in 2020 \cite{vazquez2020citylearn}, 2021 \cite{nagy2021citylearn} and 2022 \cite{nweye2023citylearn}.
+These competitions focus on optimizing building energy use by scheduling flexible loads and batteries.
+While the initial editions were specifically designed for reinforcement learning (RL), the 2022 edition also accommodates more general optimization methods, including Model Predictive Control (MPC) configurations with Mixed Integer Programming (MIP) and Mixed Integer Linear Programming (MILP) solvers.
+These classical optimization methods demonstrated superior performance compared to RL in the competition.
+However, RL contributed valuable diversity and adaptability through its capacity for online learning.
+Notably, the top solution leveraged an ensemble of MIP and RL, effectively combining the robust optimization capabilities of MIP with the adaptive learning strengths of RL, leading to further performance improvements.
+Although look-ahead predictions and their uncertainty quantification were typically crucial for top-performing solutions in these competitions, the Citylearn challenges did not specifically analyze the role of forecasting to the downstream optimization.
+For the combined evaluation and benchmarking of both subproblems, only one competition in this area is known to us, the ``ICON Challenge on Forecasting and Scheduling,'' hosted in 2016.
 This challenge required a single time series (energy price) to be forecast, for the subsequent scheduling of server jobs to minimize energy cost.
 With a relatively simple prediction problem and a difficult optimization problem, this challenge leaned heavily towards optimization.
 The competition winner \cite{van2017multi} implemented heuristics for generating an initial solution, which was then improved using a hill climbing algorithm.